Aharv123/Credit-Card-Fraud-Detection-System/README.md

-Credit Card Fraud Detection System
+💳 Credit Card Fraud Detection System
-Project Description
-The Credit Card Fraud Detection System is a machine learning-based project that identifies fraudulent transactions in a dataset of credit card transactions.
-This system uses various machine learning algorithms to build a model that can accurately classify transactions as either legitimate or fraudulent.
+This project aims to detect fraudulent credit card transactions using machine learning techniques.
+By analyzing a dataset of credit card transactions, it builds and trains a machine learning model to classify transactions as either legitimate or fraudulent.

-The project involves the following steps:

-Data Preprocessing: Cleaning and preparing the dataset for machine learning.

-Model Training: Building and training a model using various machine learning algorithms.

-Model Evaluation: Evaluating the performance of the model using a test dataset.

-Prediction: Using the trained model to make predictions on new, unseen data.

-Deployment: Creating a Flask-based application for making real-time predictions using the trained model.

-Dataset
-To run the project, you need to download the dataset from the following Kaggle link:

-Credit Card Fraud Dataset on Kaggle

-Dataset Setup
-Create a folder named data in the root directory of the project.

-Place the downloaded dataset (creditcard.csv) inside the data folder.

-Additionally, place the creditcard.csv file directly inside the Jupyter Notebook folder for convenience.
+📽️ Demo
+🔴 Real-time prediction for fraud detection
+🟢 Model identifies whether a transaction is legitimate or fraudulent 💥 Fraudulent transactions are flagged, with predictions and probability displayed

+🧠 Tech Stack

+Technology	Purpose
+Python	Main programming language scikit-learn	Machine learning algorithms for classification XGBoost	Advanced model training for better accuracy Pandas	Data cleaning & manipulation
+NumPy	Data processing and mathematical operations Matplotlib/Seaborn	Data visualization for EDA and analysis Flask	For creating a simple web app for predictions
-File Structure
+📂 File Structure
-The project consists of the following files and directories:
+The project is organized as follows:

 bash
 Copy